1. Create a local socket

 address and port number of the device server that sent the data,

-and &AddressReceivedFromLength
+and &AddressReceivedFromLength which

-specifies the length of AddressReceivedFrom
+specifies the length of AddressReceivedFrom.

 5. Close the socket